|

 ensure they are ready to start to observe you, and that the section

 is clear.
-They tend to get upset when there is more than one
+Observers tend to get upset when there is more than one

 rider on the section, or you blast through it and they were in the